-Nonpublic Personal Information ("NPI") or other Personal Information (as defined in the Privacy Risk Policy) concerning our clients, prospective clients, our employees, or anything related to our dealings with any of these individuals should not be disclosed to anyone else within the Company except where they need the information to fulfill their responsibilities to the Company.
+Personal Information (PI) (as defined in the Privacy Risk Policy) concerning our clients, prospective clients, our personnel, or anything related to our dealings with any of these individuals should not be disclosed to anyone else within the Company except where they need the information to fulfill their responsibilities to the Company.

-We should not disclose NPI or other Personal Information to anyone or any entity outside the Company except: (i) in the event an outside entity needs to know the information in order to perform services for the Company and is bound to maintain its confidentiality; (ii) when the individual has consented to the disclosure after having been given an opportunity to request that the information not be shared, as applicable; (iii) as required by law; or (iv) as authorized by Compliance or Legal Services.
+We should not disclose PI to anyone or any entity outside the Company except: (i) in the event an outside entity needs to know the information in order to perform services for the Company and is bound to maintain its confidentiality; (ii) when the individual has consented to the disclosure after having been given an opportunity to request that the information not be shared, as applicable; (iii) as required by law; or (iv) as authorized by Compliance or Legal Services.

-Information regarding client orders must be kept confidential and may not be used for our personal benefit, the benefit of other clients, the Company, or any other accounts, including those of any employee, officer, or director.
+Information regarding client orders must be kept confidential and may not be used for our personal benefit, the benefit of other clients, the Company, or any other accounts, including those of any Schwab personnel, officer, or director.
 For example, trading ahead of a client's imminent order is known as front-running and is prohibited.
 Misusing confidential client trade information for possible personal benefit, known as shadowing, is likewise prohibited.

-In the event of exposure of NPI or Personal Information to an unauthorized party, the incident must be reported via the Data Incident Reporting Tool.
+In the event of exposure of client or Schwab personnel PI to an unauthorized party, the incident must be reported via the Data Incident Reporting Tool.